12 DIY winter home renovations that add value

 Reclaim your TV watching time and use it to organise your life!
 There’s nothing wrong with binge-watching Netflix, but you could try and tidy a box or two of your stuff each night while your watching.
 Over the space of a week, you’ll likely be able to organise your home without noticing!

-There are various ways to tidy your home including the Marie Kondo method and various Nordic systems.
+There are various ways to start decluttering when overwhelmed including the Marie Kondo method and various Nordic systems.
 However, we prefer a much simpler method which involves sorting items into four boxes.
 Label these boxes with “Keep”, “bin”, “sell”, “undecided”.

 Place items into the box which best describes it.
 After you’ve sorted through your pile, then empty the undecided box and try again.
 When the undecided box is empty, you can then move on to the next pile to sort.